 Our DIY tiny house bathroom

 And this is our bathroom in a nutshell.
 We hit a few bumps along the way but overall the build went well.
 I’m really happy with how our bathroom turned out.
-For a tiny house like ours, our bathroom is quite spacious.
+For a tiny house, our bathroom is quite spacious.
 We’re able to fit all the usual bathroom appliances plus a standard-size washing machine and the cat litter.